Particular/docs.particular.net/tutorials/monitoring/index.md

 ### [Setting up monitoring in your own environment](setup/)

-A setp-by-step guide that shows how to configure the Particular Service Platform and your solution in order to enable monitoring.
+A step-by-step guide that shows how to configure the Particular Service Platform and your solution in order to enable monitoring.